nimadindar/Events-Agent/README.md

 3. Configure the agent via the web interface:
    - Enter the research field.
    - Select the model name and temperature.
-   - Set the maximum number of results for ArXiv and Tavily searches.
+   - Set the maximum number of results for ArXiv, Tavily and google scholar searches.
+   - Set the minimum required score for each of the given sources.
+   - Set the google scholar page IDs.
    - Enable verbose logging if desired.
    - Optionally enable the scheduler to run the agent periodically.
    - Insert the api keys related to Google AI, X and tavily.
 Alternatively you can also pass them in a .env file and the code will load them for you.